Harold Ramirez Player Props: Rays vs. Royals

 Harold Ramirez At The Plate

-- Ramirez is batting .291 with 11 doubles, a triple, nine home runs and 14 walks.
+- Ramirez is hitting .291 with 11 doubles, a triple, nine home runs and 15 walks.

-- In 62.7% of his 67 games this season, Ramirez has picked up at least one hit.
-He's also had 21 multi-hit games.
+- Ramirez has reached base via a hit in 43 games this year (of 68 played), and had multiple hits in 21 of those games.

-- Ramirez has had at least one RBI in 35.8% of his games this year (24 of 67), with two or more RBI 10 times (14.9%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Ramirez has driven in a run in 25 games this season (36.8%), including 10 games with more than one RBI (14.7%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 41.8% of his games this year, with two or more runs scored in 4.5%.
+- He has scored in 29 games this year (42.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.